21 Aug 5 Things to Remember When Starting Your E-commerce Website

 It is essential have continued contact with customers after that initial purchase.
 With constant communication, you are better able to tailor to their needs.
 If they want coupons, discount codes, or other promotional media mailed to them, or if they’d prefer not to.
 You are better able to help customers in this way.

 List prices, packaging, shipping and handling returns and failed deliveries is just the beginning.
 You must carefully choose how you will deal with list prices.
 If you include shipping costs in list prices, expect customer concerns.
 You must get this balancing act right before you progress.
 Your product packaging is just as important as your product.

 Test your product thoroughly before going to market.
-It has to be perfect if you want the customer to enjoy your services.
+After all, you don’t want to have to deal with issues like chargebacks and deductions.
+Plus, it has to be perfect if you want the customer to enjoy your services.
 It takes a lot of effort to win a customer.
 Convincing a customer to return is about satisfying the need and buying into the experience of the company.
 It will cost you much less to bring him or her back as a return customer.